nTh0rn/nth0rn.github.io/content/articles/fast-random-pathfinder.md

 ## 3.3 Worst Case Runtime

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most glaring issue with Fast Random Pathfinder is the main issue with any random pathfinders.
-The path to the goal is randomly generated, meaning that the Big O for Fast Random Pathfinder is, worst case, **infinity**.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most glaring issue with Fast Random Pathfinder is the main reason no one would ever actually use a random pathfinder, fast or slow.
+The path to the goal is randomly generated, meaning that, worse-case, Fast Random Pathfinder is $ O(\infty) $.
 There is definitely some math that could be done to determine how probable it is that Fast Random Pathfinder finds a given path in a given environment after a certain number of iterations, but such efforts are not explored here.

 # 4. Bonus: Maze Generation
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Alongside developing Fast Random Pathfinder, I also implemented a maze generator to test it out.
 I have explored maze generation [previously](/articles/mazegen) using recursive backtracking, but I encountered memory issues (it was also just a poor implementation) that resulted in imperfections.